Archives

 1948 CSC Bulletin announcing Holst’s appointment as head of Art Department (courtesy Colby Cleveland Colgate Archives, CSC).

-Excerpts November 15, 1948 “Christian Science Monitor” review of 2nd annual NHAA exhibition at the Currier Museum (courtesy NYPL)
+Excerpt November 15, 1948 “Christian Science Monitor” review of 2nd annual NHAA exhibition at the Currier Museum (courtesy NYPL)

 Hans Hofmann, “Friday Critique” at his school in Provincetown, 1949, printed c.
 1955, Bill Witt.
 This photograph was taken in Hofmann’s class either the summer before or during Holst’s first at the school (this print is signed and dated ’49, but I have seen another dated 48′)..
 The picture, courtesy of the Art Institute of Chicago, gives a good idea of the set up during the 5 summers Holst was a student there.